NathanBeatheaMartinez/School-District-Analysis/README.md

-# pandas-challenge

-  Using Pandas and Jupyter Notebook, create a report that includes the following data.
-Your report must include a written description of at least two observable trends based on the data.
+Created a report that including a written description of at least two observable trends based on the data provided.
-Hint: Check out the sample solution called PyCitySchools_starter.ipynb located in the .zip file to review the desired format for this assignment.

 District Summary

-  Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.
+  Performed the necessary calculations to create a high-level snapshot of the district's key metrics in a DataFrame icluding the following:
-Include the following:

 Total number of unique schools
 Total students